venkatcs211/python-training/README.md

 ## License
 This software is licensed under the Apache 2 license.
-See the [LICENSE](LICENSE) file for details.
+See the [LICENSE](LICENSE) file for details .
+##Adding dummy line